philferriere/dlwin/README.md

 # Installation steps

-We like to keep our toolkits and libraries in a single root folder boringly called `c:\toolkits`, so whenever you see a Windows path that starts with `c:\toolkits` below, make sure to replace it with whatever you decide your own toolkit drive and folder should be.
+We like to keep our toolkits and libraries in a single root folder boringly called `c:\toolkits`, so whenever you see a Windows path that starts with `c:\toolkits` below, make sure to replace it with whatever you decide your own toolkit drive and folder ought to be.

 ## Visual Studio 2013 Community Edition Update 4